Closed-circuit television: Wireless security cameras

 Many consumers are turning to wireless security cameras for home surveillance.
 Wireless cameras do not require a video cable for video/audio transmission, simply a cable for power.
-Wireless cameras are also easy and inexpensive to install but lack the reliability of hard-wired cameras.
-Previous generations of wireless security cameras relied on analogue technology; modern wireless cameras use digital technology which delivers crisper audio, sharper video, and a secure and interference-free signal.
+Wireless cameras are also easy and inexpensive to install.
+Previous generations of wireless security cameras relied on analogue technology; modern wireless cameras use digital technology with usually more secure and interference-free signals.
+Wireless mesh networks have been used for connection with the other radios in the same group.
+There are also cameras using solar power.
+Wireless IP cameras can become a client on the WLAN, and they can be configured with encryption and authentication protocols with a connection to an access point.

 Talking CCTV

-In Wiltshire, UK, 2003, a pilot scheme for what is now known as "Talking CCTV" was put into action; allowing operators of CCTV cameras to order offenders to stop what they were doing, ranging from ordering subjects to pick up their rubbish and put it in a bin to ordering groups of vandals to disperse.
-In 2005, Ray Mallon, the mayor and former senior police officer of Middlesbrough implemented "Talking CCTV" in his area.
+In Wiltshire, United Kingdom, in 2003, a pilot scheme for what is now known as "Talking CCTV" was put into action, allowing operators of CCTV cameras to communicate through the camera via a speaker when it is needed.
+In 2005, Ray Mallon, the mayor and former senior police officer of Middlesbrough, implemented "Talking CCTV" in his area.
 Other towns have had such cameras installed.
-In 2007 several of the devices were installed in Bridlington town centre, East Riding of Yorkshire.
+In 2007, several of the devices were installed in Bridlington town centre, East Riding of Yorkshire.

 Countermeasures

-Due to the widespread implementation of surveillance cameras, glasses are being built which can defeat CCTV cameras.
-In December 2016 a form of anti-CCTV and facial recognition sunglasses called 'reflectacles' were invented by a custom-spectacle-craftsman based in Chicago named Scott Urban.
+In December 2016, a form of anti-CCTV and facial recognition sunglasses called "reflectacles" were invented by a craftsman based in Chicago named Scott Urban.
 They reflect infrared and, optionally, visible light which makes the user's face a white blur to cameras.
-The project easily surpassed its funding goal of $28,000 and reflectacles became commercially available in June 2017.
+The project passed its funding goal of $28,000, and "reflectacles" became commercially available in June 2017.